HemalK1412/GameProgramming/Tutorials/CharacterTutorial.md

 Images for layer setup.

 <p>
-Make an Empty Object, name it Player, and add the Character Controller Component to it.
+Make an Empty Object, name it Player, and add the Character Controller Component to it.<br>
 The character controller already has a capsule collider built into it.
 So if you have a character model import it and set it to be the child of the Player object and adjust the height and radius so it envelops the model.
 I will be using a Cylinder as my Player so here are my values.
 </p>

-         Player -> Character controller component
+> Player -> Character controller component
-                  Radius = 0.6
+>> Radius = 0.6
-                  Height = 3.6
+>> Height = 3.6

-         Cylinder
+> Cylinder
-                  Scale = 1.2, 1.8, 1.2
+>> Scale = 1.2, 1.8, 1.2

 Then add a camera as a child to the Player and place it in front of the eyes (you can set the vision cone however you like.)